 - The principal must ensure that school staff are appropriately trained in anaphylaxis management.
 Under the Order, all staff must participate in a twice yearly anaphylaxis briefing, with the first to be held at the start of the school year.
 Relevant school staff must also participate in face-to-face or online anaphylaxis training.

-- From January 2022, Hero HQ will be the provider of anaphylaxis supervisor training in Victorian schools.
-For more information about how to access anaphylaxis training with Hero HQ, refer to .
+- Hero HQ is the provider of anaphylaxis supervisor training in Victorian schools.
+For more information about how to access anaphylaxis training, refer to .

 Anaphylaxis is a severe, rapidly progressive allergic reaction that is life threatening.